heala-io/heala-handbook/guidelines/daily-scrum.md

 <hr>

 ## Format
-A bot will prompt users at 10:00 AM every weekday in the form of a chat questions.
+A bot will prompt users at 10:00 AM every weekday in the form of chat questions.
 The questions will include:

 > “What did you do since yesterday?”